 Researchers have been uncovering the benefits of this particular diet for years.
 In fact, the diet's benefits for heart health were so clear in one 2013 study that researchers ended the study early, saying it was unethical to continue.

-Research from 2014 added to the accolades.
+Research from 2014 also supported the diet.
 Scientists in Boston looked at the nutritional data from 4,676 women participating in the Harvard Nurses’ Health Study — the well-known ongoing prospective cohort analysis — and discovered that those whose food choices most closely followed a Mediterranean diet had longer telomeres.
 Telomeres are the protective buffers on the ends of chromosomes and can be used as a biomarker of aging; the longer they are, the better.

 "We know that having shorter telomeres is associated with a lower life expectancy and a greater risk of cancer, heart disease and other diseases," said study coauthor Immaculata De Vivo, an associate professor of medicine at Brigham and Women’s Hospital.
 "Certain lifestyle factors like obesity, sugary sodas, and smoking have been found to accelerate telomere shortening, and now our research suggests the Mediterranean diet can slow this shortening."